Jackson Martínez: Personal life

 His nickname "Cha Cha Cha" came from his father, Orlando Martinez, who was a second division footballer in Colombia.
-He would celebrate his goals by doing the "Cha Cha Cha" dance, and so his teammates began to call him that.
+Orlando would celebrate his goals by doing the "Cha Cha Cha" dance, so his teammates began to call him that.
 The nickname was passed on to Jackson and he often does the celebration as well.
+He moved with his family to Villa Hermosa, Medellín at age 15, and spent a year hopping around local clubs before joining Independiente Medellin's academy aged 16.

-Martínez married Tatiana Castillo in March 2013, and the couple have a son named Josue.
+Martínez married Tatiana Caicedo in March 2013, and the couple have two children; a son named Josue, born in 2012, and a daughter named Samantha, born in January 2015.
 He is a Christian.
 In September 2018, he released a seven-track Christian hip hop album titled No Temeré ("I Will Not Fear").

-Martinez has two sisters.
 In his youth, Martínez played baseball, basketball, and volleyball.
 He said these sports helped improve his agility and jumping ability, which he used to score acrobatic goals.

 Martínez also runs a foundation named after him, called "Fundacion Jackson Martinez", which aims to help kids living in poverty buy adequate football gear, play competitive matches, and get scouted.

 Style of play

 Martínez was known as a prolific goalscorer, being able to use both feet effectively, and having excellent volleying technique.
 He combined his volleying technique with his agility, which allowed him to score multiple acrobatic goals throughout his career.
-His height made him an aerial threat, and he combined this with his strength to win aerial battles.
-His strength also made it difficult for opponents to knock him off the ball.
+His height made him an aerial threat, and he combined this with his strength to win aerial battles, as well as to make it difficult for opponents to knock him off the ball.

 Former Porto player Paulo Futre compared his traits to those of George Weah.
 Noted BBC journalist Tim Vickery described him as "an out-and-out goalscorer, a front-to-goal centre-forward who can finish off both feet, and with an excellent jump that makes him an aerial threat."
-Manager Arsene Wenger said in 2015 that Martinez "could play in the Premier League because he has the body to make the difference," and that he was "a good finisher."
+In 2015, Arsène Wenger said that Martinez "could play in the Premier League because he has the body to make the difference," and that he was "a good finisher".